Affordable food and local produce. Here’s our Gippsland Farmers Markets list for this October

 Where: Civic Park, Young Street, Drouin.

-Bustling stalls at the Warragul Farmers Market.
+Freddo Frog cupcakes available at Warragul Farmers Market.

 Founded by Erika McInerney and Sallie Jones in 2013, the Warragul Farmers Market is a fantastic place to meet and support local farmers.
 The market is run by volunteers.

-Next market: Saturday, August 16.
+Next market: Saturday, October 18.

 When: Third Saturday of every month.